-You’ve just bought your first house or apartment, and ready to move into your new home, but when do you have to start paying Council Tax?
+You have just bought your first house or apartment, and ready to move into your new home, but when do you have to start paying Council Tax?
 And what are the pitfalls and things you should look out for?

 Council Tax is mandatory for all properties in the UK, even when it is unoccupied.
-The rules can sometimes be complex, but when you own a property the responsibility falls onto you as the homeowner.
+The rules can sometimes be complex, but when you own a property the responsibility falls on you as the homeowner.
 Here we’ve compiled a list of common questions that First Time Buyers ask about Council Tax, and when they need to start paying Council Tax after buying a house or apartment.

 Do I start paying Council Tax on Exchange or Completion?